forestgrape/coronavirus/7_social/controlling.md

 * Appropriate spread precaution measures and good treatment is important for people with severe Covid.

   > The stringency of measures needed is discussed in the section [Balancing of measures](#balancing-of-measures).

-  > There's a helpful [aerosol FAQ](../1_introduction/illustrative_literature.md#aerosol-faq) from advisors in the US.
+  > There's a helpful [aerosol FAQ](../1_introduction/illustrative_literature.md#aerosol-faq) from advisors in the US which is much more detailed than the notes above.

-## Summary Measure Recommendation
+## Measure Recommendations
 Here a short summary of recommended and not recommended measures to reduce the Covid spread is given.

+> in work 22.8.

-> The recommendations are partly subjective, even though adequate measures to reduce Covid transmissions can be obtained by statistical analyses weighting the society costs is subjective.
+> Overall the recommendations are subjective.
+Measures to reduce Covid transmissions can be statistically analysed.
+The weighting of the society costs is nearly always subjective.

 ### Year Round Measures
-To prevent high rates of hospitalizations, some base measures are adequate in risk regions.
+To prevent high rates of hospitalizations, some base measures can be adequate in risk regions.
 * Nightlife e.g. an early closure at 2 AM.
-* Reducing Superspreading by capacity limits for large scale settings: These include large stadium, large shopping malls.
+* Reducing Superspreading by capacity and/or CO2 limits for large scale settings: These include large stadium, large shopping malls.
-* Slowing down transmission associated with inter continental travelling: For intercontinental airplane travelling one Covid test one or two days ahead of travel and one Covid test one or two days after arrival.
+* Slowing down transmission associated with travelling, especially airplane travel: For intercontinental airplane travelling one Covid test one or two days ahead of travel and one Covid test one or two days after arrival.
-  > It is crucial that
-  * the test are done by everybody including those vaccinate else the spread of variants circumventing vaccination is promoted.
+  * The tests should be done by everybody including those vaccinated else the spread of variants circumventing vaccination is promoted.
-  * Men in their 40 to 70 can be especially infectious, therefore it is important that there is no exception for business travelers.
+  * Business travelling is risky, no exception for tests.

 ### Summer Measures
 * [Ventilation](#ventilation) maxed: Either keep the windows open or put the built in ventilation to max level.